xLydianSoftware/aix/README.md

 Collection of MCP servers, agents, and extensions for quantitative development/research with Qubx.

-## XMCP - Jupyter & Markdown RAG MCP Server
+## XLMCP - Jupyter & Markdown RAG MCP Server

-XMCP provides Claude Code with tools to:
+XLMCP provides Claude Code with tools to:
 - Interact with Jupyter notebooks running on JupyterHub or standalone Jupyter Server
 - Search markdown documents using semantic search with tag/metadata filtering